FAMILY CAME FIRST

 9. The portion of traditional marriage vows to “forsake all others” is voluntary because Scripture contains no such requirement for the man.
 If, however, the man chooses to make this vow it is binding upon him (Numbers 30:2).

-11. The original standard of marriage was permanent but non-exclusive commitment on the part of the man with permanent and exclusive commitment on the part of the woman (Genesis 2:24, Leviticus 18:20, Genesis 3:16).
+11. The original standard of marriage was permanent but non-exclusive commitment on the part of the man with the wife being bound permanently and exclusively in marriage by her husband (Genesis 2:24, Leviticus 18:20, Genesis 3:16, Romans 7:2-3.)

 13. Although the standard of Genesis 2:24 called for permanent commitment on the part of the men, Moses permitted men to divorce their wives for adultery (Deuteronomy 24:1; Matthew 19:7-9).
 Christ later made a regulation for His church forbidding divorce between two Christians married to each other, effectively restoring the original standard of marriage within His church (1st Corinthians 7:10-11).